divad12/blog/open-sourcing-uw-flow-draft.md

 The idea was to also use this as our engineering capstone project &#91;1\], as well as potentially be a business that we could continue after we graduate.
 We could get course credit for doing a startup while still in school!

 Over the next few months, we came up with about 300 ideas.
 But, nothing stuck.
-Nothing met all our criteria _and_ we'd be dying to work on everyday for the next two years.
+Nothing met all our criteria _and_ that we'd be dying to work on everyday for the next two years.

 Four months later, we finally agreed on something.
 We all hated planning courses — choosing the classes and professors that would make up your next term's timetable.
 Taken from Sandy's standard pitch: